haise0/CrackingLGUP/README.md

 ### Future
 [] - Extract and patch bootloader with Magisk manager and get them back into a `.kdz` [] - Modify [kdztools](https://github.com/haise0/kdztools) and tell it how to decompile the new OPID partition and recompile the newer .kdz file formats.
-[] - tbd
+  [] - Make sure that we build a .kdz that LGUP is okay with; if we can't, then carefully break LGUP to accept any .kdz [] - tbd

 ## Summary